pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

   date.

-  The default year of `dd/mm` is the current year and the default month for `dd` is current month.
+  The default year of `dd/mm` is the current year and the default month for `dd` is the current month.

-* `STARTING_DATE` and `STARTING_TIME` must follow fixed formats : `ABCD` which
+* `STARTING_DATE` and `STARTING_TIME` must follow fixed formats : `ABCDam` or `ABCDpm`
-  each letter represents a number ranges from 0 to 9. `AB` represent the hour in 24 hour system, while `CD` represent the minute.
-Letter `A` can be omitted if it is `0`.
+  where each letter represents a number. `AB` represent the hour in 12 hour system, while `CD` represent the minute.
+Letter `A` can only be omitted if it is `0`, and 'CD' can be only omitted (together) when both of them are `0`.

-* The default starting date will be the same as the real date on user's computer.
+* The default starting date will be the current date.

 * The default ending date will be the same as the starting date.

-* The default starting time will be `0000`.
+* The default starting time will be `0000am` of starting date.

-* The default ending time will be `2359`
+* The default ending time will be `1159pm` of the ending date.

 * `[LOCATION]` is a String which could contain any characters.

 #### Examples

-* `add "CS2103 week8 lecture" 7/10 1400 1600`
+* `event "CS2103 week8 lecture" 7/10 2pm 4pm`

+To create an event `CS2103 week8 lecture` with starting time at 7th October 2pm and end at 4pm.

-* `add "programming workshop" 1000 1700 loc-LT15`
+* `event "programming workshop" 10am 5pm loc-LT15`

+To create an event `programming workshop` with starting time at 10am of current date and end at 5pm.
+The location will be LT15.

-* `add "sports training camp" 1/12/2016 10/12/2016`
+* `event "sports training camp" 1/12/2016 10/12/2016`

+To create an event `sports training camp` with starting time at 2016 1st December 0am and end at 10th December 11:59pm.

-* `add "job interview" 17/1/2017 900 1000 loc-Block 71`
+* `event "job interview" 17/1/2017 915am 1045am loc-Block 71`

+To create an event `job interview` with starting time at 2017 17th January 9:15 am and ending time at 10:45 am.

 ### Adding a deadline-like task: `add`